-The code that is chosen to handle a request is based on the path in the PATH_INFO or, if that is not present, the SCRIPT_NAME variable, as sent from the web server.
-That value is appended to the value of the DOCUMENT_ROOT or the LASSOSERVER_DOCUMENT_ROOT variable and the resulting file path is used as the response.
+The code that is chosen to handle a request is based on the path in the PATH\INFO or, if that is not present, the SCRIPT\NAME variable, as sent from the web server.
+That value is appended to the value of the DOCUMENT\ROOT or the LAS-SOSERVER\DOCUMENT\ROOT variable and the resulting file path is used as the response.
 That response may be a script file located on the local file system or it may address a component of a LassoApp.
 Either way, the file is compiled if necessary and executed.

-If the indicated file is not present or an unhandled failure occurs while processing the request, then Lasso will look for a file named error.lasso at the original file's directory path.
-If an error.lasso file is not found, then Lasso will look up one directory level for the error file, and so on, until the web file root directory is reached or the error file is found.
-If no error file is found to handle the situation, then a standard error message and stack trace is printed.
+If the specified file is not present or an unhandled failure occurs while processing the request, Lasso will look for a file named error.lasso at the original file's directory path.
+If an error.lasso file is not found, Lasso will look up one directory level for the error file, and so on, until the web file root directory is reached or the error file is found.
+If no error file is found to handle the situation, a standard error message and stack trace is printed.